samyak122001/Loan-Status-Prediction/readme.txt

 ├── test_loan_data.csv
 ├── test_predictions.csv
 └── README.md

 loan_prediction.py: The main Python script that contains the code for data preprocessing, model training, evaluation, and prediction. train_loan_data.csv: The training dataset in CSV format. test_loan_data.csv: The test dataset in CSV format. test_predictions.csv: The file containing the predicted loan statuses for the test dataset.
-README.md: The readme file providing an overview of the project.

 Dependencies
 The project requires the following dependencies: